Welcome to St. John’s Lodge!

 Chartered on September 4, 1860.

-As Seattle’s oldest Masonic Lodge, St. John’s offers a tried and true system to create society leaders and give men working tools to enable positive change around them.
+As Seattle’s oldest Masonic Lodge, St. John’s offers a tried and true system to create community leaders and give men working tools to enable positive change around them.
 This Lodge provides an environment of friendship where men of all trades mentor and help each other grow.
 This is what Freemasonry is all about.

 Our Vision: St. John’s Lodge No. 9 will be a recognized Masonic leader in personal growth through association, ritual excellence, education, and charity.